[Virtual Event] Unifying infra and app promotions with Spacelift, OpenTofu, and Kargo

 General

-44 Best Books for DevOps Engineers to Read in 2024
+49 Best DevOps Books for Engineers to Read in 2026

 DevOps books

-This blog post showcases some books to advance your career to the next level.
-We will look into books relevant to DevOps, Site Reliability, and Cloud Engineers & Architects around technical, business, personal growth, and other topics.
+This blog post showcases books to help you advance your career to the next level.
+They cover DevOps, site reliability, cloud architecture, security, business, and personal growth.
 The list includes a collection of free and paid books in various areas and links to them.

-This section gathers some inspirational books about DevOps evolution and what that means in practice for organizations and their people.
+This section gathers some inspirational books on the evolution of DevOps and what that means in practice for organizations and their people.

 1. Accelerate.
 The Science of Lean Software and DevOps: Building and Scaling High Performing Technology Organizations